Naludrag/AIT/Labo1/Labo1.md

 drwxr-xr-x 2 stephane stephane 4096 sep 23 06:12 Videos
 ```

 For the zip command we did the same procedure.
-Except that this time when we did the restore the directorykept the same permissons, owner and latest modification time.
+Except that this time when we did the restore the directory kept the same permissons, owner and latest modification time.
 In this case the restore isn't "really" done.
+The metadata remains the same.

 Here is the result of the unzip command and the result after the unzip :